leijing7/video-segment-haskell/README.md

 ## Video Segmentation

-These Haskell scripts are to segment Audio/video according to Praat output txt file as NX_2.txt format.
-It uses FFMpeg to do the lift jobs.
+These Haskell scripts are to segment Audio/video according to Praat output txt file as like NX_2.txt format.
+It uses FFmpeg to do the lift jobs.

 <hr>